 Some years later Eloise wrote:

-The similarities in purpose and thought in the establishment of these two “wild gardens” is remarkable.
-But the public garden in Minneapolis had an advantage - there was the hope of continuance when the founding person left the scene, as it was part of a larger city park system and had public support.
-Dr. Hay made no provision for the longterm maintenance of his garden and after his death in 1913 it fell into disuse and there is now no trace of it.
-(11)
+Dr. Hay made no provision for the long-term maintenance of his garden and after his death in 1913 it fell into disuse and there is now no trace of it.
+(11) The similarities in purpose and thought in the establishment of these two “wild gardens” is remarkable.
+The public garden in Minneapolis, curated by Eloise Butler, had an advantage: There was the hope of continuance when the founding person left the scene, as it was part of a larger city park system and had public support.

 Eloise Butler wrote in some detail about her visit to Saint John when she published a paper in the “Bulletin of the Minnesota Academy of Science” Volume 5, No. 1.
 1911.
 Here is her text.

 A wild botanic garden similar to ours in design and scope was established some years ago in St. John, New Brunswick by Dr. George U. Hay, the editor of “The Educational Review” and the writer of Canadian history.
 At this time Dr. Hay was teaching botany in the high school of St. John, and the immediate purpose of the garden was for the instruction of his pupils.
 We had supposed that the scheme of our garden was purely original until hearing of this place.
 My interest was so greatly aroused that I went expressly to New Brunswick to see it.